kuntiik/DetectionFramework/README.md

  ```{bash}
  python optuna_single_process.py
  ```
  In this setting optuna launches single optimization process.
 You can run this file multiple times to get faster optimization results.
 The scaling should have near-linear impact on search time.
-If you run this on multiple nodes you need to provide database, that is accessible by all nodes
+If you run this on multiple nodes you need to provide database, that is accessible by all nodes.